thetreerat/Jam/README.md

    psycopg2 install in python

-you need to run createtables.py in SQL folder (pasted into sql query tool in pgadmin III tool) becuase there is no foreign key constrain you do not have to run  LoadMasterTable.py but in furture you will run jam.py
+you need to run createtables.py in SQL folder (pasted into sql query tool in pgadmin III tool) becuase there is no foreign key constrain you do not have to run  LoadMasterTable.py

+run jam.py to enter batch data and load into batchlist table